FC Samtredia: Soviet League Era

-Following the 1989 season, the Samtredian team as well as all other Georgian clubs withdrew from their relevant Soviet leagues after Georgian Football Federation broke ties with the Soviet Football Federation and formed an independent championship.
+Following the 1989 season, the Samtredian team as well as all other Georgian clubs withdrew from their relevant Soviet leagues after the Georgian Football Federation broke ties with the Soviet Football Federation and formed an independent championship.

-After Independence

-Early years
+Early years after independence

 Right after Georgia's independence, Sanavardo Samtredia became a member of the new national top tier, the Umaglesi Liga.

 While twice, in 1993/94 and 1995/96, they finished in 4th, in 1994/1995 the club ended the season in 2nd which gave them qualification for the preliminary round of the UEFA Cup.

 The debut in European competition turned out unsuccessful.
 Soon they fell from the top flight followed by relegation from Pirveli Liga as well.

 Recent Times

 In 2014/15 Samtredia reached the final of the David Kipiani Cup.
 In the previous rounds they had knocked out four opponents, including favourites Dinamo Batumi, Torpedo Kutaisi and Chikhura, but they weren't able to upset the odds again against Dinamo Tbilisi.

 The most fruitful period for Samtredia was in the mid-2010s, when they finished amongst the top three teams of Umaglesi Liga for three consecutive seasons.
-Moreover, in 2016, under head coach Giorgi Tsetsadze, they became champions for the first time in their history after a victory over Chikhura Sachkhere in the championship playoffs.
+Moreover, in 2016, under head coach Giorgi Tsetsadze, they became champions for the first time in their history after victory over Chikhura Sachkhere in the championship playoffs.

 Samtredia completed the season with the double after they beat Georgian Cup holders Torpedo Kutaisi in the Super Cup game.

 In 2019, the club competed in Liga 2, although they returned to the Erovnuli Liga after one season.
 Manager Kakhaber Kacharava, who guided Samtredia back to the top flight, had to quit the club in September 2020 after just one point earned in their last five league games and a shock cup defeat from Liga 3 minnows Tbilisi City.

 New head coach Giorgi Mikadze steered Samtredia away from the relegation zone, but in February 2021 he was replaced by Giorgi Tsetsadze, who had once brought the club to their only champion's title.
 His second tenure lasted eight months, though.
 The team lost the relegation struggle and finished bottom of the table.

 Just like the previous case three years earlier, it took Samtredia a year to move back to the top flight.
 Under Giorgi Shashiashvili the team beat their rivals for a playoff spot and qualified for decisive matches for the third time in the last five years.
 Another victory over Sioni completed their successful league campaign in 2022.

 Samtredia spent the next two seasons fighting for survival.
 In 2023, they cruised to a narrow play-off victory over Gareji, but a year later suffered a third relegation in seven years.